UoA-CARES/cares_reinforcement_learning/docs/stats/user_guide.md

 This analyses every discovered task, writes task-level outputs, performs cross-task analysis when more than one task is present and generates `statistical_report.pdf`.

+!!! tip "Recommended paper workflow"
+    Specify `--reference-comparison` for the final paper analysis.
+The PDF and benchmark folder will then include a dedicated reference-comparison analysis against every baseline.

     The value supplied to `--reference-comparison` must exactly match a discovered comparison label.
 In a standard benchmark this is normally the algorithm name.

 ### Ablations and Parameter Sweeps